jackw/ts-slurper/README.md

 ## How do I add plugins to the package?

 There is a [pluginsMetadata.json](./pluginMetadata.json) file in the root of this repo which contains the meta information for the script to create the package contents.

+## How to publish releases

+As a PoC this repo will only publish the packed package to gh releases.
+This is to make it easy to install from the tarball attached to a gh release.

+To release a new version run `npm version <patch|minor|major>` and push.